argonne-lcf/inference-endpoints/README.md

 - argonne-private/AuroraGPT-SFT-190

 ### Deepseek Family
-- deepseek-ai/DeepSeek-R1 (Not supported on A100.
-Testing)
+- deepseek-ai/DeepSeek-R1 (Not supported natively on A100 GPUs.
+Under Testing)
-- deepseek-ai/DeepSeek-V3 (Not supported on A100.
-Testing)
+- deepseek-ai/DeepSeek-V3 (Not supported natively on A100 GPUs.
+Under Testing)

 ### Allenai Family
 - allenai/Llama-3.1-Tulu-3-405B